 Cost to Move a 1-Bedroom Apartment in 2026

-Below are estimated 2026 price ranges, real example calculations, the variables that swing the price the most, and clear ways to bring a one-bedroom move down without cutting corners on a licensed mover.
+Below is how each of those numbers is built, the variables that swing the price the most, and clear ways to bring a one-bedroom move down without cutting corners on a licensed mover.

 Estimated cost to move a 1-bedroom apartment